zxcvbnius/slate/source/index.md

 ### Socket.IO

-To list messages in a chat room, emit a "messages/list" message, with the following payload
+To list messages in a chat room, emit a “messages/list” message, with the following payload.

 <aside class='note'>
 {<br/>